magshimim-next/cv-next/docs/DESIGN.md

 ### CV Previews

-Each request to the feed will try to update the image in the bucket if that hash of the file changed. \
+Each request to the feed will try to update the image in the bucket if the hash of the file changes. \
 The request will fetch the image from the bucket, save it to the cache, and render it along with the uploader’s name, the relevant categories, and the upload date.

 > We may think of a way to improve the number of requests and conflicts that could occur.
-Cron jobs and other similar ideas are still though about.
+Cron jobs and other similar ideas are still thought about.

 ### User Permissions

 When a user signs in, he automatically receives the inactive type, which means he has no way of doing anything and he is always redirected to an “access denied” page. \
 An admin must change the type on the admin page/the Supabase console at the perms table.

-The active role holders can do anything **to themselves** except for updating their role (they can only do things that are implemented in the code – if something is changeable and not referenced in any point in the code, it can’t be updated).
+The active role holders can do anything **to themselves** except for updating their role (they can only do things that are implemented in the code – if something is changeable and not referenced at any point in the code, it can’t be updated).

 Admins can do anything they like (change names, delete comments, delete CVs, etc).
 This is enforced on the DB using Row Level Security and on the backend.

-## High Level Frontend Layout
+## High-Level Frontend Layout

 ![Frontend image](./Frontend_High_Level_Design.drawio.svg)

-Also feel free to see the xml yourself in the drawio website!
+Also, feel free to see the XML yourself on the draw.io website!